literalplus/prefix-crab/deploy/DEPLOY.md

 http://localhost:17863

+# Starting a new measurement

-# Taking a DB backup
+## Taking a DB backup

+Only needed if there is data from the previous measurement that you need to save.
+If it doubt, save it.

 ```bash
 podman exec -it prefix-crab-postgres /bin/bash